 If you ever wished that Android Studio was faster, more performant, and more memory efficient?
 Then you would be happy to go with Android Studio 3.5.
 This newly launched stable version of the android studio is quietly improved with its memory settings and enhanced system health.

-Over the years, android was struggling up with its speed issue.
+Over the years, Android was struggling with its speed issue.
 However, the platform is very giant and pregnant with rich features but still, there were no IDEs available for the apps.

-In this article, we’re going to see what’s new feature revealed in android studio 3.5
+In this article, we’re going to see what’s a new feature revealed in android studio 3.5

 In order to overcome this, Google has made numerous speed enhancements.
 Especially, Google optimized the key annotation processes with incremental support, which includes Dagger, Kotlin (KAPT), Glide, AndroidX data binding, and Realm.

 This incremental support has made a notable impact on build speed.

 2. Auto Recommended Memory Settings: